cecy777/School_District_Analysis/README.md

 ## Overview

-Analysis of information for a variety of sources and formats
+Analysis of school district data
+Performing analysis in data to get school budgets and student performance

 - preparing Standarized testing data for analysis and reporting
 - Analyze data on student founding and student test score